 A little-known brand, at least in North America, Élysée was a short-lived brand produced by a German jewelry firm called Dummert.
 This firm had been founded in 1925 by Paul Dummert, and dabbled in pens as part of their overall business in what appears to be a fairly minor way.
 The firm ceased to exist in a physical sense in 1945, during the bombing of its hometown of Pforzheim, although given the paucity of gold available under the Nazis, the bombing was probably more of a final insult for the goldsmiths than a catastrophic blow.
 It took seven years to rebuild under the direction of Paul’s son Reinhold.
 The rebuilt Dummert apparently never quite grew to the dimensions it had attained prior to the Second World War, and was bought in 1970 by watchmakers Benzinger and Klein; whether these folks were connected to the current watchmaker Benzinger I cannot say, but the Pforzheim location is suggestive.

 Apparently understanding the fashion accessory side of the equation was insufficient preparation for getting involved in writing instruments at that time.
-The line was taken over by Staedler in 1991, and folded in 2000, which seems to indicate that setting up a line of pens merely to make money off them is not the high road to riches.
+The line was taken over by Staedler in 1991, ceased production in 2000, and folded in 2002, which seems to indicate that setting up a line of pens merely to make money off them is not the high road to riches.

 The company’s trademark is a heavily stylized capital D, harking back to the original Dummert mark, a simple copperplate monogram.

 |A much fuller examination of the brand and its pens can be found in a document lying on this page.
 In accord with the wishes of the author, I’m linking to the page rather than the PDF, because updates might cause trouble.
 I assure you, it’s well worth the effort of clicking a second link.|